 I'm from Two Rivers, Wisconsin, a small town on the shore of Lake Michigan.
-My earliest memories are of lake weather animating the world with sound, shifting lights and darks of sky, water, grass.
+Early memories are of lake weather enlivening the world with sound, shifting lights and darks of sky, water, grass.
 I am lucky my early childhood was filled with solitude, unusual freedom to explore the woods and the water's edge, and to make things out of what I found.

 I am inspired by the work of fellow painters looking for illumination in the dark: Rothko of course, Jake Berthot, Rebecca Purdum- and the venerables: Turner, Inness, Ryder.
 Poets too: Wallace Stevens, Rilke.